-When the upper cervical portion of the spinal marrow is diseased, we frequently find neuralgic affections of the scalp; the pain strikes in various directions over the posterior and lateral parts of the head; sometimes the twigs in the neighbourhood of the ear, sometimes those which ascend over the occiput to the superior part of the scalp, are more particularly the seat of the complaint; the nervous twigs distributed to the integuments of the neck, are occasionally affected, the pain darting across the neck to the edge of the lower jaw, and sometimes encroaching a little upon the face.
+When the upper cervical portion of the spinal marrow is diseased, we frequently find neuralgic affections of the scalp; the pain strikes in various directions over the posterior and lateral parts of the head; sometimes the twigs in the neighborhood of the ear, sometimes those which ascend over the occiput to the superior part of the scalp, are more particularly the seat of the complaint; the nervous twigs distributed to the integuments of the neck, are occasionally affected, the pain darting across the neck to the edge of the lower jaw, and sometimes encroaching a little upon the face.
 These neuralgic diseases frequently assume an intermittent form, the paroxysms generally occurring in the evening.
-A stiff neck, or impaired action of the muscles moving the head, frequently attend the affection of the upper cer-
+A stiff neck, or impaired action of the muscles moving the head, frequently attend the affection of the upper cervical portion of the spinal marrow; and occasionally the voice is completely lost or suffers alteration, and the act of speaking is attended with pain or difficulty.

-Vertigo frequently attends this neuralgia of the scalp, and it is sometimes accompanied with tinnitus aurium.
-These symptoms, however, are, I think, more properly attributable to a concomitant affection of the neighbouring nerves of the sympathetic system.
-Violent throbbing of the temples, and increased heat of the scalp, often attend the paroxysm. vical portion of the spinal marrow ; and occasionally the voice is completely lost or suffers alteration, and the act of speaking is attended with pain or difficulty.
+^{}Vertigo frequently attends this neuralgia of the scalp, and it is sometimes accompanied with tinnitus aurium.
+These symptoms, however, are, I think, more properly attributable to a concomitant affection of the neighboring nerves of the sympathetic system.-Violent throbbing of the temples, and increased heat of the scalp, often attend the paroxysm.

 Irritation of the lower cervical portion of the spinal marrow gives rise to a morbid state of the nerves of the upper extremities, shoulders, and integuments at the upper part of the thorax.
-Pains are felt in various parts of the arm, shoulder, and breast; sometimes the pain takes the course of the anterior thoracic branches of the brachial plexus, occasionally the pain is fixed at some point near the clavicle scapula or shoulderjoint, at the insertion of the deltoid, or near the elbow, or shoots along the course of some of the cutaneous nerves.
+Pains are felt in various parts of the arm, shoulder, and breast; sometimes the pain takes the course of the anterior thoracic branches of the brachial plexus, occasionally the pain is fixed at some point near the clavicle scapula or shoulder-joint, at the insertion of the deltoid, or near the elbow, or shoots along the course of some of the cutaneous nerves.
 Frequently one or both of the mammæ become exquisitely sensible and painful on pressure, and some degree of swelling occasionally takes place in the breast, attended with a knotty and irregular feel, when the neuralgic pains have existed a considerable time in that part.
-Prickling and numbness, tingling and creeping sensations are often felt in the upper extremities; and also a sensation of cold water trickling over the surface.
-On rubbing the hand over the part affected, a soreness is frequently felt, which is described as not merely situated in the integuments, but also in the more deep-seated parts.
-In the muscular system are observed most frequently a weakness of the upper extremities, sometimes referred particularly to the wrists, tremors and unsteadiness of the hands ; also cramps and spasms of various degrees of intensity.
+Prickling and numbness, tingling and creeping sensations are often felt in the upper extremities; and often a sensation of cold water trickling over the surface.
+On rubbing the hand over the part affected, a soreness is frequently felt, which is described as not merely situated in the integuments, but also in the more-deep-seated parts.
+In the muscular system are observed most frequently, a weakness of the upper extremities, sometimes referred particularly to the wrists, tremors and unsteadiness of the hands; also cramps and spasms of various degrees of intensity.
 Occasionally there is an inability to perform complete extension of the elbows, the arm appearing restrained by the tendon of the biceps; pain and tightness being produced in this part when extension is attempted beyond a certain point.
 As far as I have observed, the pains and other morbid feelings in the upper extremities and chest, are felt more frequently and more severely on the left than on the right side.

-Difficulty of speaking and swallowing frequently depends, according to Portal, on "engorgement" in the cervical portion of the spinal marrow.
+^{}Difficulty of speaking and swallowing frequently depends, according to Portal, on "engorgement" in the cervical portion of the spinal marrow.